 A series of existing studies establish the importance of expert opinion and social learning in guiding consumer choices.
-Reinstein and Snyder (2005) find that positive reviews by professional movie critics increase box office revenue, and Hilger, Rafert, and Villas-Boas (forthcoming) show that high scores on expert opinion labels increase demand for wines.
+Reinstein and Snyder (2005) find that positive reviews by professional movie critics increase box office revenue, and Hilger et al. (forthcoming) show that high scores on expert opinion labels increase demand for wines.
 Social learning, either through observation or word-of-mouth, also impacts consumer demand.
 Duflo and Saez (2002) and Sorensen (2006) show respectively that an employee's retirement and health plan choices affect the retirement and health plan choices of other employees in the same academic department.
 Moretti (2011) finds that consumers appear to update their beliefs about a movie's quality based on feedback from peers who have already seen the movie.
-Cai, Chen, and Feng (2009) show that customers that receive information about a restaurant's most popular dishes tend to order those dishes.
+Cai et al. (2009) show that customers that receive information about a restaurant's most popular dishes tend to order those dishes.

 Online review databases have recently supplemented expert opinion and social learning as a source of information regarding product quality.
 These databases allow volunteer reviewers to reach large audiences, but it has proven difficult to estimate their effects on consumer demand.
-A series of papers establish the impact of eBay seller ratings on eBay bidder behavior.
-They find that sellers with better ratings attract more bids or experience higher auction prices (Melnik and Alm 2002; Jin and Kato 2006; Resnick et al. 2006; Lucking-Reiley et al. 2007; Cabral and HortaçSu 2010).
-These studies demonstrate that online reviews impact bidder behavior when bidders have no information about sellers and limited recourse in the event of fraud.
+A series of experimental and quasi-experimental studies establish the impact of eBay seller ratings on eBay bidder behavior.
+They find that sellers with better ratings attract more bids or experience higher auction prices (Melnik and Alm, 2002; Jin and Kato, 2006; Resnick et al., 2006; Lucking-Reiley et al., 2007; Cabral and Hortacsu, 2010).
+These papers demonstrate that online reviews impact bidder behavior when every bidder observes a seller's average rating and bidders have limited recourse in the event of fraud and no other information about sellers.
 However, they do not indicate whether reviews can affect consumer behavior in established markets in which consumers can draw information from expert opinion, word-of-mouth, or other signals.
-A single study, Chevalier and Mayzlin (2006), examines the effect of customer reviews on sales rankings of books at Amazon.com and Barnesandnoble.com (bn.com).
-It finds that a book that has better reviews on Amazon.com than it does on bn.com.2
+A single quasiexperimental study, Chevalier and Mayzlin (2006), examines the effect of customer reviews on sales rankings of books at Amazon.com and Barnesandnoble.com (bn.com).
+It finds that a book that has better reviews on Amazon.com than it does on bn.com tends to sell better on Amazon.com than it does on bn.com.1

 This paper builds upon the existing literature on digital word-of-mouth in several respects.
 First, it examines an established market in which professional reviewers and social learning already play important roles.
 Second, it employs a regression discontinuity design to estimate the causal effects of positive reviews in a non-experimental setting.
-Finally, it
+Finally, it presents a set of empirical tests for detecting gaming in crowd-sourced online review systems.2